 ISA (International Society of Automation) standards, IEC (International electrotechnical commission) standards, and ISO standards are often cited as references to guide the integration of these elements.

-Infrastructure in automation conveys the physical and logical frameworks that support the operational technology.
-The design of this infrastructure must account for present needs while being adaptable for future technological advancements.
+Infrastructure in industrial automation conveys the physical and logical frameworks that support operational technology.
+The design of this infrastructure must take current needs into account, while remaining adaptable to future technological advances.

 Scalability